saeed-vayghan/snowflakejs/README.md

 ## Description
-Yet another snowflake sequence id generator
+Yet another snowflake sequence id generator.

 ## Inspired By
 This moduled is inspired by: